 Although the AeroPress method won’t get you all the way there, it will probably get you 95% of the way.

-Step 3: Tamp the Grounds & Add Another Filter
+3. Tamp Grounds and Add Another Filter on top.

 Now, push the filter down onto the coffee grounds, using your tamper to compact the grounds.
 Then, twist and pull out the tamper, leaving the second filter on top of your puck of grounds, which will keep your grounds undisturbed.